What is OmiseGO (OMG)?

 There is no official date for Proof-of-Stake.
 Users may follow the official OMG Blog for updates.

-Buying OMG Network (OMG Network) is as easy as visiting Kriptomat’s how to buy OMG Network (OMG Network) page and choosing your preferred method of payment.
+Buying OMG Network coins is as easy as visiting Kriptomat’s how to buy OMG Network page and choosing your preferred method of payment.

-If you already own OMG Network (OMG Network) and hold it on a Kriptomat exchange wallet, you can easily sell OMG coins by navigating the interface and choosing your desired payment option.
+If you already own OMG Network and hold it on a Kriptomat exchange wallet, you can easily sell OMG coins by navigating the interface and choosing your desired payment option.

 OMG Network Price

 Several factors influence OMG price & market cap, including exchange inflows and outflows, sentiment, technical and fundamental developments, the news cycle, and the general economic environment.